 |Peter||Snowman||Can bat left or right handed.|

 While inconvenient, it does offer the occasional reward to the adventurous captain.
-Finding that diamond in the rough is often an achievement and is part of the charm of the game.
+Finding that diamond in the rough is often an achievement.
 With 60 characters to choose from, there's no shortage of combinations to try.

 While every player has his or her own favorite characters, there are some that are clearly suited for specific roles.